wolverine2k/crunchy/branches/andre/src/tests/index.rst

                 plugin['register_http_handler']("/comet", comet)
                 ### cometIO dependency unavoidable - the entire purpose of this plugin was
                 ### to include the services provided by cometIO {"/comet", "/input"}
-                ### in the plugin directory so that it was easier to find.
+                ### in the plugin directory so that they were easier to find.
             editarea.py # tests: 2.4, 2.5, 3.0a1, 3.0a2
                 import: interface
                 requires: {"/save_file", "/load_file"}